TosbackCgusBridge-Bot/CGUs-versions/Vimeo/Terms of Service.md

 3\.
 Accounts

 **Registration:** You may create an account to use certain features we offer (e.g., uploading or live streaming videos).
 To do so, you must provide an email address.
-You consent to receive notices from Vimeo at this email address.
+By creating an account, you agree to receive notices from Vimeo at this email address.

 **Organizational Accounts:** Corporate, governmental, and other organizational users must publicly display the legal name of their entity on their public account profile.
 If you are a government entity in the U.S., our Government Entity Addendum applies.

-**Age Requirements:** You must be at least 13 years old to create an account.
-If you reside in the European Union, you must be at least 16 years old.
+**Age Requirements:** You must be at least 16 years old or the applicable age of majority in your jurisdiction, whichever is greater, to create an account or otherwise use our Services.
 If you wish to use the Services for a commercial purpose, you must be at least 18 years old.
-If you are at least the requisite age, but are still a minor in your jurisdiction, you must have your parent or legal guardian's permission.
+Individuals under the applicable age may use our Services only through a parent or legal guardian’s account and with their involvement.
 Please have that person read this Agreement with you and consent to it before proceeding.

-**Parents and Guardians:** By granting your child permission, you agree to the terms of this Agreement on behalf of your child.
-You are responsible for monitoring and supervising your child's usage.
-If your child is either under the applicable age or does not have your permission, please contact us immediately so that we can disable access.
+**Parents and Guardians:** By granting your child permission to use the Services through your account, you agree and understand that you are responsible for monitoring and supervising your child's usage.
+If you believe your child is using your account and does not have your permission, please contact us immediately so that we can disable access.

 **Team Members:** Certain subscription plans may allow you to grant other registered users (“**team members**”) access to the account.
 Both you and each team member is deemed a party to this Agreement.
 You are responsible for the actions of your team members and must monitor their access and usage.